 - Do consistent core exercises and get mobile with flexibility drills.

 - Hit the gym once or twice a week for a quality strength session focusing on dead lifts, squats, and other compound exercises.
-If you have no idea what you’re doing, buy the Rebel Strength Guide for a plan and video demonstrations.
+If you have no idea what you’re doing, take this free course

 - Strengthen problem areas like hips and your glutes with the ITB Rehab Routine.